Sajjangarh Monsoon Palace — Best Views in Udaipur

 Monsoon Cloud Theatre

 This is why it is called the Monsoon Palace.
 During July to September, you stand on the terrace and clouds move through you.
 Not above you.
 Through you.
 Rain curtains sweep across the lakes below like grey veils being drawn and released.
 The world below vanishes and reappears.
 It is dramatic, disorienting, and completely unique to monsoon visits.
-If you are in Udaipur during the rains, this is a non-negotiable trip.
+If you are in Udaipur during the rains, this is the one thing you cannot skip.

-Sajjangarh at sunrise is one of the most romantic experiences in Udaipur.
+Sajjangarh in the early morning is one of the most romantic experiences in Udaipur.
 If you are visiting as a couple, our Udaipur for couples guide includes this in its top five romantic experiences along with other date-worthy ideas.

 We will not pretend to be neutral here.
-We are dawn people at Sajjangarh.
+We are morning people at Sajjangarh.
 But sunset has its advocates, and the palace faces east, which changes the light equation compared to the city-level ghats.
 Here is the honest comparison.
+Important: the sanctuary gate has fixed opening hours — 8 AM in summer (Apr–Sep) and 9 AM in winter (Oct–Mar).
+Do not arrive before 8 AM as you will find the gate locked.

 Pros

-You will have the palace to yourself.
-Soft golden light paints the eastern face.
+Arrive right when gates open and you will have the palace mostly to yourself.
+Soft golden morning light paints the eastern face.
 Mist sits on the lakes like breath on a mirror.
-The silence at this hour, 944 metres above a sleeping city, is extraordinary.
+The relative quiet at this hour, 944 metres above the city, is extraordinary.

 Cons

 Our strong recommendation.
-The dawn view from Sajjangarh is the single best sunrise in Udaipur.
+The early morning view from Sajjangarh is the single best panorama in Udaipur.
+Get there right at gate opening.

 Sunset